Collection: Furikake and Ochazuke

 Furikake originated in Japan in the early 20ᵉ century.
 It was invented to enrich the diet with calcium, at a time when nutritional deficiencies were commonplace.
 Its creator, Suekichi Yoshimaru, mixed dried bonito, sesame and salt to create a tasty powder for sprinkling over rice.

-Traditionally used as a convenient way to season Japanese dishes, furikake has evolved to include a variety of flavors such as nori, shiso, yuzu andume.
-This blend of seaweed, seeds and condiments has become a staple of Japanese cuisine, thanks to its umami touch incorporated into simple recipes such as rice, soups and salads.
+Traditionally used as a convenient way to season Japanese dishes, furikake has evolved to include a variety of flavors such as nori, shiso, yuzu, andume.
+This blendseaweeds, seeds, and seasonings has become a staple of Japanese cuisine, thanks to the umami flavor it adds to simple dishes such as rice, soups, and salads.

 Today, it's a product appreciated the world over for its ability to sublimate many dishes.
 There is a wide variety of blends depending on the ingredients, and consumers often seek advice to discover their favorite flavor.